 “Any stock worth buying?”

-That seems to be the constant quip every time the market goes up and nowadays more so, when markets are down.
-With valuations soaring, many times surpassing the fundamentals too, it makes one wonder whether there is anything worth buying?
+That seems to be the constant quip every time the market goes up.
+Indices are hitting historic highs and stocks too, making one wonder whether it is worth buying at such high valuations.

-And when asked, “Are you looking for growth stock or value stock?” most are stumped and just shrug their shoulders and say that any stock as long as it makes them money.
+And when asked, “What are you looking for?” most are stumped and just shrug their shoulders and say that any stock, as long as it makes them money.

 Making money alone cannot be the criteria for investing – it is the driving force but it you do not look at growth or value as two decisive factors of investing, buying shares could always remains a losing proposition.